 The magician character must learn his spells from somewhere.
-While it might be possible for the exceptional magician to learn the secrets of arcane lore entirely on his own, it isn't very likely.
-It is far more likely that your character was apprenticed to another magician as a child.
-This kindly (severe), loving (callous), understanding (ill-tempered), generous (mean-spirited), and upright (untrustworthy) master taught your character everything they know at the start of the game.
-Then, when it was time, the master sent them into the world (threw them out) with a smile and a pat on the back (snarling with his foot on their behind).
+While it might be possible for the exceptional wizard to learn the secrets of arcane lore entirely on his own, it isn't very likely.
+It is far more likely that your character was apprenticed to another wizard as a lad.
+This kindly (severe), loving (callous), understanding (ill-tempered), generous (mean-spirited), and upright (untrustworthy) master taught your character everything he knows at the start of the game.
+Then, when it was time, the master sent him into the world (threw him out) with a smile and a pat on the back (snarling with his foot on your character's behind).

-Perhaps your character studied at a proper academy for magicians.
-There they completed lessons under the eye of a firm (mean) but patient (irritable) tutor who was ready with praise for good work (a cane for the slightest fault).
+Perhaps your character studied at a proper academy for wizards.
+There he completed his lessons under the eye of a firm (mean) but patient (irritable) tutor who was ready with praise for good work (a cane for the slightest fault).
 Alas, your character's parents were impoverished and his studies had to end (fed up with this treatment, your youthful character fled during the night).